-To be sure, Madsen is probably better understood as turning on a distinct aspect of Justice Burton's analysis, i.e., that the U.S. occupation courts were consistent with the laws of war in light of the absence of functioning civil judicial authority, see, e.g., id. at 354-55, especially since the Court's construction of the Fifth Amendment was necessarily overtaken by the Court's subsequent-and narrower-approach in Reid and Singleton.
+To be sure, Madsen is probably better understood as turning on a distinct aspect of Justice Burton's analysis, i.e., that the U.S. occupation courts were consistent with international law in light of the absence of functioning civil judicial authority, see, e.g., id. at 354-55, especially since the Court's construction of the Fifth Amendment was necessarily overtaken by the Court's subsequent-and narrower-approach in Reid and Singleton.
+See generally Vladeck, Military Courts, supra.
 In any event, though, Madsen is inapposite here because the tribunals established by the Military Commissions Acts of 2006 and 2009 are not functioning in this case as "occupation courts."
-As Justice

-Stevens summarized in Hamdan v.
-Rumsfeld (Hamdan I), 548 U.S. 557 (2006),

-Commissions historically have been used in three situations.
-First, they have substituted for civilian courts at times and in places where martial law has been declared. . . .
-Second, commissions have been established to try civilians "as part of a temporary military government over occupied enemy territory or territory regained from an enemy where civilian government cannot and does not function." . . .
-The third type of commission, convened as an "incident to the conduct of war" when there is a need "to seize and subject to disciplinary measures those enemies who in their attempt to thwart or impede our military effort have violated the law of war," has been described as "utterly different" from the other two.

-Id. at 595-96 (citations and footnotes omitted); see also id. at 596-97 ("Not only is its jurisdiction limited to offenses cognizable during time of war, but its role is primarily a factfinding one-to determine, typically on the battlefield itself, whether the defendant has violated the law of war.").
+See Hamdan v.
+Rumsfeld ("Hamdan I"), 548 U.S. 557, 595-96 (2006) ("The third type of commission, convened as an 'incident to the conduct of war' when there is a need 'to seize and subject to disciplinary measures those enemies who in their attempt to thwart or impede our military effort have violated the law of war,' has been described as 'utterly different' from the other two." (citations and footnotes omitted)); see also id. at 596-97 ("Not only is its jurisdiction limited to offenses cognizable during time of war, but its role is primarily a factfinding one-to determine, typically on the battlefield itself, whether the defendant has violated the law of war.").

 There is no question that martial law has not been declared here.
 Similarly, the military commission did not exercise jurisdiction in this case "as part of a temporary military government over occupied enemy territory or territory regained from an enemy where civilian government cannot and does not function."
 Duncan v.
-Kahanamoku, c.
-Petitioner is Not Charged With Offenses Against the International Laws of War

-327 U.S. 304, 314 (1946).
+Kahanamoku, 327 U.S. 304, 314 (1946).
 Thus, the exception to the Grand Jury Indictment Clause for cases "arising in the land or naval forces" does not apply.
+See al Bahlul v.
+United States, No. 11-1324, 2014 WL 3437485, at 6 (D.C.
+Cir.
+July 14, 2014) (en banc) (noting that Petitioner was tried by a "law-of-war military commission").